karmatha-nl/karmatha-nl.github.io/index.md

     about: |
       Hi I'm Wouter and I can help you with *innovative solutions* in *interactive software products*.
 I enjoy crafting maintainable, elegant, well-documented code for any type of front-end project.
 I like to collaborate in (small) teams because I truly believe the synergistic effect brings out the best in any situation, but I can also work very effectively on my own.

       My experience is listed [here](#skills) but I am constantly keeping up with new developments and eager to learn and apply new things.
-I am especially especially passionate about *Virtual Reality*, *games*, and any type of *new technology* .
+I am especially especially passionate about *Virtual Reality*, *games*, and any type of new technology.
 I am available for freelance work, so [get in touch](#contact).

 #      Hi I'm Wouter and I do computer stuff.
 #      More specifically I write concise, well-documented
     trademark: All logos, trademarks and registered trademarks are the property of their respective owners.
     skills_title: Skills and experience
+    skills: I have more than 10 years experience in interaction design and writing front-end code.
+These are some of the technologies and tools I'm most comfortable with.
     letstalk: Are you looking for a developer for your project?
 Have an idea for a game, a VR experience, web app or something else altogether?
 Let's talk.
 I’m available for hire on a freelance or contract basis.
     contact_name: "name:"
     contact_email: "email:"